Overview

 Project Updates

-spring 2024
+fall 2024

 MCWD recently completed the design of Phase 2 of the Cottageville Park Expansion, which once constructed, will tie the park into the surrounding urban fabric and provide a connection to the Minnehaha Creek Greenway at the adjacent 325 Blake Road site.
 At the intersection of Lake Street and Blake Road, Phase 2 will include a gateway plaza that welcomes users to the Minnehaha Creek Greenway and provide a scenic overlook of the creek and the existing park.
-Across Lake Street, a nature-based playground and access point for Minnehaha Creek will serve families anticipated to live at 325 Blake Road.
+Across Lake Street, a nature-based play area and access point for Minnehaha Creek will serve families anticipated to live at 325 Blake Road.

 Project Timeline